Emergent random matrix universality in quantum operator dynamics

 We saw in \cref{sec:background} that the spectral function $\Phi(\omega) \coloneqq \int_{\mathbb{R}} e^{-i \omega t} C(t) \diff t$ determines all the properties of the Lanczos basis.
 However, for a given interacting many-body Hamiltonian $H$, we do not generally have a hope of exactly calculating $\Phi(\omega)$.
-Instead, the approach we will take is to impose a few physically motivated conditions on $\Phi(\omega)$, and study their implications. \begin{enumerate} \item We take $\Phi(\omega) = \Phi(-\omega)$ to be an \textit{even} function.
-This is true because at infinite temperature we have $C(-t) = C(t)$ for Hermitian $H$ and Hermitian $A$, so its Fourier transform satisfies $\Phi(-\omega) = \Phi(\omega)^{*}$.
-Then $\Phi(\omega) = \Phi(-\omega)$ follows because $\Phi(\omega)$ is real, which is clear from its spectral decomposition. \item We fix the $|\omega| \to \infty$ behavior of $\Phi(\omega)$, taking it to decay at least exponentially in $|\omega|$.
+Instead, the approach we will take is to impose a few physically motivated conditions on $\Phi(\omega)$, and study their implications.
+Before stating these conditions precisely, we state them at a high level: \begin{enumerate} \item We fix the $|\omega| \to \infty$ behavior of $\Phi(\omega)$, taking it to decay at least exponentially in $|\omega|$ (but possibly faster).
 This is provably true at high temperatures for \textit{local} lattice Hamiltonians with a bounded local Hilbert space~\cite{abaninExponentiallySlowHeating2015,aradConnectingGlobalLocal2016,bruLiebRobinsonBoundsMultiCommutators2017}, and forms part of the motivation for the operator growth hypothesis~\cite{parkerUniversalOperatorGrowth2019}. \item Since we are interested in signatures of the $|t| \to \infty$ behavior of $C(t)$, we impose a condition on the $\omega \to 0$ behavior of its Fourier transform $\Phi(\omega)$.
 To model $C(t) \sim 1 / |t|^{1+\rho}$ as $|t| \to \infty$, we require $\Phi(\omega) \sim |\omega|^{\rho}$ as $\omega \to 0$.